 Darwin was an adventurous eater, applying his trademark scientific curiosity to animals both in the wild and on the table.
 While living in Cambridge, he presided over the "Glutton Club," a weekly gathering of food aficionados who met to dine on "strange flesh."
 The club often ate birds of prey such as hawks and bitterns, but Darwin reportedly once gagged on a meal of brown owl, writing that the taste was "indescribable."

 That didn't stop him from tasting other exotic meats during his travels to South America, though.
 He wrote fondly of armadillos, explaining they "taste & look like duck," as well as an unidentified 20-pound rodent — most likely an agouti — he called "the best meat I ever tasted."
 His audacious appetite later inspired the concept of a "Phylum Feast," a biodiverse buffet modeled after the Glutton Club's philosophy of eating "birds and beasts ... unknown to human palate."
-Phylum Feasts are now often held on Darwin Day.

 2. He married his first cousin.